sbt/sbt-avro/README.rst

 =====

 ===============     ================    ==================
 Name                Name in shell       Description
 ===============     ================    ==================
 generate            generate            Compiles the Avro files.
-This task is automatically executed everytime the project is compiled.
+This task is automatically executed every time the project is compiled.
 ===============     ================    ==================